 Why is this work needed now?

-- So that our children may be free of self-limiting beliefs and we break the cycle.
+So that people of all ages may be free of self-limiting beliefs and we break the cycle.

-- So relationships can thrive as partners lift one another up rather than look through a lens of disconnection.
+So relationships can thrive as partners lift one another up rather than create further disconnect.

 I look forward to connecting with you, learning your stories, and supporting you on your own path.